 Health, Education and Social Services Division: This Division includes the following Sections: Education, Health Services, Medicaid and Social Services, and Division of Child Support Enforcement.

-Solicitor General's Office: This small division handles appellate matters in which the constitutionality of a state statute, regulation, or policy is challenged, manages the Office's process for filing and joining amicus briefs, and assists other divisions of the Office with regard to constitutional and appellate issues.
+Solicitor General's Office: This small division handles appellate matters in which the constitutionality of a state statute, regulation, or policy is challenged, manages the Office's process for filing and joining amicus briefs, and assists other divisions of the Office regarding constitutional and appellate issues.